 CPE Supervisor, Carolyn Nuthman, BCC, BCCS

-Carolyn graduated with a Bachelor or Sacred Literature and an Associate in Music from Ozark Christian College.
-She is also a graduate of the Institute of Clinical Pastoral Training.
+Carolyn graduated with a Bachelor of Sacred Literature and an Associate in Music from Ozark Christian College.
+She is also a graduate of the Institute for Clinical Pastoral Training.
 She has served in many different facets of ministry for over 50 years: youth ministry, women’s ministry, singles and seniors ministry.
 More recently, she retired from the hospice chaplaincy and currently works with The Institute of Clinical Pastoral Training as a supervisor in their Supervisor-in-Training program.
 She is married, has three children and seven grandchildren.

 CPE Supervisor, Reverand Thomas (Tom) Franklin, BCC, BCCS

 Tom is a full-time chaplain with St. Croix Hospice.
 He is ordained and endorsed through the Christian & Missionary Alliance and pastored several churches for over 34 years in Wisconsin, New Jersey, Iowa and Minnesota.
 He is a graduate of Crown College and Alliance Theological Seminary.
-He is a Board-Certified Chaplain (BCCC) with the Association of Certified Christian Chaplains (ACCC) and is a Board Certified Clinical Education Supervisor (BCCS) with the Institute of Clinical Pastoral Training (ICPT).
+He is a Board-Certified Chaplain (BCCC) with the Association of Certified Christian Chaplains (ACCC) and is a Board Certified Clinical Education Supervisor (BCCS) with the Institute for Clinical Pastoral Training (ICPT).
 He served in the United States Air Force for eight years.
-Tom has been a counselor and seminar director for Prepare/Enrich) since 1982.
+Tom has been a counselor and seminar director for Prepare/Enrich since 1982.
 He is the founder and director of Alongside Restoration Ministries.